 - definition of "relevant" classes (by common OWL means) to find out which instances "qualify" for a complex concept description (e.g., for an Atomic Event Specification).
-The definition can either define a new class as e.g. an intersection of an existing class and an owl:Restriction, or use owlq:baseClass to refer to an existing one directly (which means for an OWLQ interpreter the same as owl:equivalentClass). - declaration of variables ranging over instances of a class.
-(SPARQL equivalent: {?CVar rdf:type :theClass}). - declaration or constraining of variables ranging over the values (URIs or literals) of a property wrt. a value, a class membership, or another variable, (SPARQL equivalent e.g. {?Var1 :property ?Var2}); for constraints associated to a class, they refer to the instances of that class (or the variable that ranges over them): {?CVar :property ?Var2}).
+The definition can either define a new class as e.g. an intersection of an existing class and an owl:Restriction, or use owl:equivalentClass to refer to an existing one directly. - \bullet declaration of variables ranging over instances of a class (SPARQL equivalent: {?CVar rdf:type :theClass}). - declaration or constraining of variables ranging over the values (URIs or literals) of a property wrt. a value, a class membership, or another variable.
+(SPARQL equivalent e.g. $\{?Var_1 : property ?Var_2\}$);

+for constraints associated to a class, they refer to the instances of that class (or the variable that ranges over them): ${\operatorname{Var}1 : \operatorname{property} \operatorname{Var}2}$.